jpetazzo/pipework/README.md

 <a name="ipv6"/>
 ### IPv6

-IPv6 adressing is also supported, using the same options :
+IPv6 global scope adressing is also supported, using the same options :

 	pipework eth0 eth0 $(docker run -d haproxy) -a ip 2001:db8::beef/64@2001:db8::1